Davi-Calixto/Davi-Calixto/README.md

 🎓 Computer Science student at **UESC**
-💻 Interested in **C, low-level programming, operating systems and cybersecurity** 🌎 Working toward becoming a software engineer with an international career
+💻 Interested in **C, low-level programming, operating systems and cybersecurity** 🌎 Working toward become a software engineer

 ## About me